Prof. Melanie Smith

 Visiting Professor

-I have a background in landscape ecology and biodiversity management spanning nearly thirty years, working primarily in academia, but also the public and charitable sectors.
-My research interests have focused on understanding long term ecological change (especially in upland and woodland habitats), and species population dynamics to inform monitoring and management for biodiversity conservation.
-My roles in academia started in 1994 developing a Landscape Ecology degree, moving to focusing on developing and leading in tertiary education and research, most recently with UHI Inverness from 2003-2023, where I led the development of a successful research capacity (evidenced by a strong REF result in 2021), including two research centres; the Institute of Biodiversity and Freshwater Management (formerly the Rivers and Lochs Institute) and the Centre for Living Sustainability.
+I have a background in landscape ecology and biodiversity management, working primarily in academia, but also the public and charitable sectors.
+My research and education interests have focused on understanding long term ecological change, and species population dynamics to inform monitoring and management for biodiversity conservation.
+My career in academia started in 1994 developing a Landscape Ecology degree, moving to focusing on developing and leading in tertiary education and research, mostly in UHI Inverness from 2003-2023, where I led the development of a successful research capacity (evidenced by a strong REF result in 2021), including two research centres; the Institute of Biodiversity and Freshwater Management (formerly the Rivers and Lochs Institute) and the Centre for Living Sustainability.
 In 2022 I achieved a professorial chair position with UHI in Biodiversity Conservation and Education, and I hold an Honorary Professorial position with the SCENE, University of Glasgow.
-My role in UHI Inverness as Vice-Principal Academic and Research from 2021 was the strategic lead for tertiary education and research.
-Since early 2023 I have returned to my roots to work in biodiversity restoration with the Atlantic Salmon Trust, focused on leading research and monitoring projects to inform landscape and seascape restoration.
+IN 2023 I decided to return to my roots and work directly in environmental conservation, firstly as Research Director with the Atlantic Salmon Trust from 2023-25, and most recently supporting project development with Skye and Lochalsh Rivers Trust and as Research Co-ordinator for Action Oak, a UK initiative to protect the UK’s oak trees.

 Research Interests: